kagyuu/docker_ai_study/README.md

 ## How to use it

 * Prepare
-    * this docker build script copies settings of ssh-server and github-client to the container.
+    * This docker build script copies settings of ssh-server and github-client to the container each booting.
     * So you have to setup for ssh access.
     * And setup for accessing GitHub.
     1. Create a key pair.
 You shold make passphrase empty.